RestrictedPower/HY-446-Project/README.md

 * Create an entry of your generator in the `getAllGenerators()` function found in the `test_generators/Main` class.

 ### Benchmark
 To benchmark, we count the execution time of each instruction file 3 times.
-You can modify this value (`BENCHMARK_TIMES`) in the file `benchmark/BenchmarkUtilities.java`
+You can modify the `BENCHMARK_TIMES` value in the file `benchmark/BenchmarkUtilities.java`

 ### Graph plotter
 We use python to generate the plots by using the `results.csv` files.
 The benchmarks use the smallest execution time of each test.